querycert/qcert/README.md

 make SQL= SQLPP= qcert
 ```

-Or you can compile with support for ODM rules by calling:
+You can compile with support for ODM rules by calling:

 ```
 make ODM=yes qcert